 Apparently, the people of T’Telir weren’t fond of carriages--not even to carry Gods.
 Siri sat, a little bit amused, as a group of serving men carried her chair across the grass toward a large, circular structure at the back of the Court of Gods.
 It was raining.
 She didn’t care.
 She’d been cooped up for far too long.

-She turned, twisting in her chair, looking back over a croup of serving women who carried her dress’s long goldne train, keeping it off the wet grass.
-Behind them was another group of women, and these carried a large pavillion over her head, using several poles to keep it up.
+She turned, twisting in her chair, looking back over a group of serving women who carried her dress’s long golden train, keeping it off the wet grass.
+Behind them was another group of women, and these carried a large pavilion over Siri’s head, using several poles to keep it up.

 “Could you. . .move that aside?”
 Siri asked.
 “Let the rain fall on me?